swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 let foo = Foo<T...>()
 ```

-Here, the ambiguous parse is with the token `...>`.
-We propose changing the grammar so that `...>` is no longer considered as a single token, and instead parses as the token `...` followed by the token `>`.
+Here, the ambiguous parse is with the token `...>`, which would necessitate changing the grammar so that `...>` is no longer considered as a single token, and instead parses as the token `...` followed by the token `>`.

 #### Another operator